Bridging Wright-Fisher and Moran models: Leading non-unit eigenvalue

 This is consistent with Haldane's expression of the fixation probability which reads $\phi_1=2s/\sigma^2$, where $\sigma^2$ is the variance of the offspring, and thus is equal to $\phi''(1)=2-\rho$.

-\subsection{Derivation of the leading non-unit eigenvalue using Ref.~\cite{ewens2013population_SI}}
+\subsection{Derivation of the leading non-unit eigenvalue using Ref.~\cite{ewens2004mathematical}}

-Here, we present another method proposed in~\cite{ewens2013population_SI} to compute the leading non-unit eigenvalue $\lambda_*$ of the transition matrix for the partial sampling model in the neutral case.
-The key result is that, if there exists a function $f$ such that $\mathbb{E}[f(X_{t+1})|X_t]=a f(X_t)$ where $a$ is a constant, then $a=\lambda_*$ is the desired eigenvalue~\cite{ewens2013population_SI}.
-Taking $f(X)=X(N-X)$ for our partial sampling model yields
+Here, we present another method proposed in~\cite{ewens2004mathematical} to compute the leading non-unit eigenvalue $\lambda_*$ of the transition matrix for the partial update model in the neutral case.
+The key result is that, if there exists a function $f$ such that $\mathbb{E}[f(X_{t+1})|X_t]=a f(X_t)$ where $a$ is a constant, then $a=\lambda_*$ is the desired eigenvalue~\cite{ewens2004mathematical}.
+Taking $f(X)=X(N-X)$ for our partial update model yields

-where we used the fact that $\mathbb{E}(\Delta X)=0$ in the neutral case, and the expression of $\mathbb{E}(\Delta X^2)$ from \cref{eq:deltaX2}.
+where we used the fact that $\mathbb{E}(\Delta X)=0$ in the neutral case, and the expression of $\mathbb{E}(\Delta X^2)$ from \cref{eq:deltaX2,eq:EDeltax2}.
 Therefore, we can identify

 which matches the result obtained in \cref{eq:lambda2} using the Chia and Watterson model.